Cipher7/cipher7.github.io/_posts/2025-11-18-Code-in-the-Middle.md

 ## But why use IR?

 The IR files dropped onto the disk were not flagged regardless of it being malicious.
 This observation has been consistent with different EDR products.
 Even after executing, it treats `lli.exe`  and the whichever process gets injected as malicious but not the IR file itself, although it is shown in the artifacts of execution, there is no indication of the file being classified as inherently malicious.
-This is again because `lli.exe`is responsible for interpreting the file, so all actions are performed by `lli.exe` .
+This is again because `lli.exe` is responsible for interpreting the file, so all actions are performed by `lli.exe` .

 The main point of looking into IR files for evasion pupose is that malware developers can focus more on evading dynamic detections by using sandbox evasions, sleep techniques, newer and lesser detected process injection techniques and being more vigilant on what the loader does without focusing on the static detection bypasses as that can easily be done with `IRvana`.
-You do not need to worry about plaintext strings or any other artifacts in your code which can easily be signatured, you can shift your focus towards building better malware in terms of what it does exactly.
+You do not need to worry about plaintext strings or any other artifacts in your code which can easily be signatured, you can shift your focus towards building better malware.